zng-ui/zng/TODO/_current.md

 * Config example error when moving window.
     - "Cannot read", probably caused by high volume of saves.
     - Need to implement write debounce, but also fix this can't be having errors due to slow write.
+* Watcher debounce, does not need to await before the first read, should be delay between reads only.

 # Text Edit